 EEL Nakameguro | Schemata Architects / Jo Nagasaka

-In my mind clothes are associated with warmth of human body – sometimes that feeling gets too intense and uncomfortably hot.
+In my mind clothes are associated with the warmth of the human body – sometimes that feeling gets too intense and uncomfortably hot.
 This is why I want to make the background as calm as possible.
 We intend to leave this space somewhat incomplete – and when clothes are set in place it will be complete.

 So our construction process was mostly ‘subtraction’ – that is, dismantling, peeling, and scraping unnecessary layers – except for a few ‘additional’ elements.
 The site was formerly used as office space.
 For the floor, we peeled off the existing carpet and sanded exposed mortar undercoat thoroughly to make it perfectly horizontal and ‘super-flat’.